What is business mediation?

 Probably the single most important reason to go to mediation for a business dispute is the gigantic saving over the cost of litigation.
 No matter how financially strong your business is, it generally goes against the grain to waste money on litigation.

-Far more importantly for a large and successful company is the saving against the loss of management time.
-As you may already be aware, a substantial litigation dispute can tie up senior management for years – and that is without considering other roles whose time is inevitably spent on research and document management.
+This is not just a question of the cash spend but, more importantly, the loss of management time.
+As you may already be aware, a substantial litigation dispute can tie up senior management for years

 For a small business, the high cost of litigation simply puts it out of the question.